EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 ##### _Things to try_

++ Eliminate the second argument of the diamond dimensioning parmeters (**:.6,1**), or play with both arguments and observe how the symbol changes
++
-Play with the last line, and see what happens as you change the **fill** value between 0 and 3, and the **bold** value between 0 and 5.
++ Play with the last line, and see what happens as you change the **fill** value between 0 and 3, and the **bold** value between 0 and 5.

 <br>